8 Steps for Successfully Implementing a BYOD Policy

 BYOD policies give employees more flexibility to use their preferred smartphones at work.
 It’s a growing trend that IT needs to enable.
-Yet, a lot of IT managers remain nervous about giving up control over mobile devices.
+Yet, a lot of IT managers remain nervous about creating strategies that give up control over mobile devices.

 To guide you through the process, use our 8-step plan.
 This will help you to address liability concerns, security, and the employee experience.

-8 Steps for Successfully Implementing a BYOD Policy:
+8 Steps for Successfully Implementing a Bring Your Own Device Strategy:

 1. Decide whether BYOD is right for your organization